-Sub-phase Scope Phase VI (Complete): (FY04-09) Telecommunications: Replacement of the Deer Island PBX (completed in FY04).
-Complete) Lawson Minicomputer: The original plan was to purchase a backup UNIX minicomputer to be used for Lawson processing and storage improvements for all MWRA's minicomputer and server resources (scheduled for FY08).
+Sub-phase Scope Phase VI (Complete): (FY04-12) Telecommunications: Replacement of the Deer Island PBX (completed in FY04).
+(Complete) Lawson Minicomputer : The original plan was to purchase a backup UNIX minicomputer to be used for Lawson processing and storage improvements for all MWRA's minicomputer and server resources (scheduled for FY08).
 However, in order to maintain vendor support for the Lawson System, new OS and server replacements, application environment and upgrades needed to be implemented in FY08/FY09.
 New servers were procured for Chelsea (production) and Deer Island (disaster recovery/test/development) in FY08.
 Application Environment upgrade was procured and installed in FY08.
-(Open): Disaster Recovery: In FY06, as part of the MWRA-wide Continuity of Operations Planning project, it was determined that a permanent disaster recovery computer center would be located at the Interim Corrosion Control Facility at the CWTP.
+(Complete): Disaster Recovery : In FY06, as part of the MWRA-wide Continuity of Operations Planning project, it was determined that a permanent disaster recovery computer center would be located at the Interim Corrosion Control Facility at the CWTP.
 A disaster recovery computer center was viewed as a higher priority than the originally budgeted server consolidation line item.
 This project has changed.
 The ICCF plan was not viable due to limited space and Weston was identified as a preferred alternative site.
 However, Weston requires time for design and cost analysis.
 Pending a review of the viability and cost of a redundant network connection via microwave technology, a third option, utilizing the existing DITP Data Center as the permanent Disaster Recovery was investigated.
-However, since the Commonwealth is opening a new Disaster Recovery wise in Springfield, the MIS Department is working closely with state officials to explore utilizing the space at the new site scheduled to open in the Spring of 2012.
+However, since the Commonwealth is opening a new Disaster Recovery site in Springfield, the MIS Department is working closely with state officials to explore utilizing the space at the new site scheduled to open in the Spring of 2012.
 The approach will allow the MWRA to save money by leveraging the existing infrastructure (i.e. environmental equipment, generator, security, UPS, etc).
 The schedule for completion is FY13.
-(Complete) Microsoft Licensing: Microsoft's current strategy is 2 years of final maintenance on a version once a newer version has been released.
-The remaining CIP provides for approximately 350 future Office 2007 licenses (previous re-licensing programs yie (Open) Document Management: The replacement of InfoStar, the MWRA Document Management System, was originally part of this phase but it was eliminated in December 2004 and is requested for FY15.
+To be consolidated under IT Continuity sub-phase.
+(Complete): Microsoft Licensing : Microsoft's current strategy is 2 years of final maintenance on a version once a newer version has been released.
+The remaining CIP provides for approximately 350 future Office 2007 licenses (previous re-licensing programs yielded a credit); however, MIS used the funding for Microsoft Server licenses.
+The outstanding Microsoft office licenses were purchased under the CEB in FY09 and FY10.
+(Complete): Document Management: The replacement of InfoStar, the MWRA Document Management System, was originally part of this phase but it was eliminated in December 2004 and is requested for FY15.
 Project not funded during the FY09 Cycle but was resubmitted in FY10 and was budgeted under the FY11 CIP.
 Staff are currently evaluating various software and anticipate bid specifications in FY12.
+To be consolidated under IT Continuity sub-phase.